Encoding

 Vec<Swap>

-List of swaps to fulfill the solution.
+List of swaps to fulfil the solution.

 checked_amount